 Types of GDPR and security breaches reported

 The Data Protection Authority put together a report based on the reports of GDPR breaches it receives.
 In the statistics, the Data Protection Authority has presented the types of security breaches that are most often reported to them.
-The five most common types of security breaches are:
+The 10 most common GPDPR breaches are:

 At first glance, none of these categories appear to have anything to do with cyber-crime/hacking, but rather seem to just be normal everyday accidents.
-Actually, only 2% of the reports are classified as hacking.
+Only 2 of the 10 most common GDPR and security breaches are due to malicious actors.

 This shows the importance of training employees and creating awareness so that they can avoid making these mistakes in their work.